moritzgeiger/artist_recommender/README.md

 # The Recommender 🥁
 The final recommender is also pushed to Heroku and available for everyone to try.
 Please follow this link to get there: [http://artist-recommender.herokuapp.com/](http://artist-recommender.herokuapp.com/).
 The recommender is case, special-char and interpunction insensitive and therefore quite stable for a small project like this.
-Although it will only recognize fully written words and not auto-fill them (like 'Emine' or 'beatle').
+Although, it will only recognize fully written words and not auto-fill them (like 'Emine' or 'beatle').
 Try it out yourself and have fun! 🥁

 The app is run on a Streamlit Framework and hosted by heroku.
 Longer loading times might occur.